fizzed/provisioning/README.md

 This script will detect all JDKs installed on the system and properly setup your environment variables to use the appropriate JDK.
 If you provide no arguments, it will find the greatest JDK version and set it as the default.
 Alternatively, you can provide a version to force it to use 21, 17, 11, etc. as your default instead.
-This script will first create a "jdk-current" symlink that points to your default JDK.
-Then it will set your JAVA_HOME environment variable to point to that "jdk-current" symlink, plus prepend "<path-to-it>/jdk-current/bin" to your PATH.
+This script will first create a "jdk-current" symlink (in the standard location for JVMs for that particular operating system) that points to your default JDK.
+Then it will set your JAVA_HOME environment variable to point to that "jdk-current" symlink, plus prepend "path-to-it/jdk-current/bin" to your PATH.
 By leveraging symlinks, you can easily switch/upgrade JDKs without having to modify your PATH.

 ```shell
 # On Linux, MacOS, and FreeBSD.